Your great idea could be just the missing piece that makes the open source world a better place!

-OSI Working Groups provide opportunities—and resources—to interested contributors to self-organize around affinity issues and projects.
-Each OSI Working Group is dedicated to addressing a specific need of, and for, the community in line with the OSI's mission of open source education and advocacy while building bridges among different constituencies.
-You can view all Working Groups--or develop your own--on the OSI Wiki.
-Below you will find some of the OSI's most active Working Groups open to all to join and contribute to.
+The OSI Incubator Program provides opportunities—and resources—to interested contributors to self-organize around affinity issues and projects.
+Each OSI Incubator Project is dedicated to addressing a specific need of, and for, the open source community in line with the OSI's mission of education and advocacy while building bridges among different constituencies.
+Incubator projects focus on the creation of resources for open source communities, development practices, licensing or any other non-code aspect of the open source ecosystem.

-The OSI is very excited to announce the creation of, and invite your participation in, the following Working Groups.
+The OSI is very excited to announce the creation of, and invite your participation in, the following Incubator Projects and Working Groups.

 Mainstream project management education and practice has not kept pace with the evolution of successful free/libre/open source peer-to-peer scenarios.
 Other than through individual project leaders who happen to be based at educational institutions or active within open source projects, the management education field as a whole is only superficially engaging in open source models.
 For the most part the field is missing the substantial academic and formal business literature on free/libre/open ethics, methods, processes, governance, HR management, corporate strategy, law and financing, all of which have come to prominence in the operational life of business, government and science.